You’ve landed your first radio interview – congratulations!

 So how do you prepare for your first radio interview to make sure that you get your points across?

-A few years ago, when I was the face of the Noom healthy-habits mobile app, I was invited to speak on a local radio station and the experience taught me a lot about being on air.
+I’ve been a guest on various local and national radio stations and the experience has taught me a lot about being on air.
 I’m happy to share what I’ve learned!
-I was lucky enough to have a long interview (I’ve linked to it at the bottom of this post) but whether you’ve got 15 minutes or 5 minutes there’s a lot you can do to make sure that you give a great performance.
+Whether you’ve got 15 minutes or 5 minutes there’s a lot you can do to make sure that you give a great performance.

 But often it isn’t just the nuts and bolts of the interview process that can hold you back from doing your best.
 If your negative inner voice is getting all mean-girl on you, read my 7 strategies to break free of your inner judge and jury.
 Struggling to get over the fear of being on the radio?
 Read my tips for how to conquer your comfort zone and grab your goals.
 And if you just can’t seem to get going on promoting yourself in the first place, then learn how to slay procrastination and get shizzle done.